 At ENOC, we view sustainability as a holistic roadmap that can create long-term value for all our stakeholders.
 It can contribute to national priorities and global goals by informing sound business and adhering to the highest standards of integrity and ethical practices.
 We are working towards building an organisational culture that puts sustainability at the core of every business decision across the Group's segments.

-To be at the forefront of our industry's advancements, we have embedded these essential concepts within our vision value remit with beina the foundation of business excellence and allowing us to continuously create lona-term value for our stakeholders sustainability
+To be at the forefront of our industry's advancements, we have embedded these essential concepts within our vision

 To be an innovative energy partner, delivering sustainable value and industry-leading performance